Law-Racoviță-Negoiță Station: Research

-The annual cost of use of this station by Romanian expeditions in the region is estimated at around 20,000 USD.
+The annual cost of use of this station by Romanian expeditions in the region was estimated at US$20,000.

 Law-Racoviță-Negoiță Station welcomed the first team of researchers in December 2006 at the beginning of the austral summer.
 The Romanian team undertook bioprospecting, ecological, meteorological, seismic, geomagnetic, and radio research.

-The research program includes studies on polar law, biochemistry and biotechnology, pharmaceutical and agricultural research, hydrological and limnological studies, medical research, meteorology, and astro-climatic research.
-Data from these studies is analyzed in Romanian laboratories.
+The research program included studies on polar law, biochemistry and biotechnology, pharmaceutical and agricultural research, hydrological and limnological studies, medical research, meteorology, and astro-climatic research.
+Data from these studies was analyzed in Romanian laboratories.

-Law-Racoviță-Negoiță is privately funded by the Romanian Antarctic Foundation through the Romanian Institute of Polar Research.
+Law-Racoviță-Negoiță was privately funded by the Romanian Antarctic Foundation through the Romanian Institute of Polar Research.